Lindt8/PHITS-Tools/paper.md

 output files listed in a provided directory or PHITS input file&mdash;very convenient for simulations employing multiple tallies, each with its own output file, whose output are to be further studied, e.g., compared to experimental data or other simulations.
-PHITS Tools can be used by
+PHITS Tools can be used by:

 1. importing it as a Python package in a script and calling its functions,
 2. running it in the command line via its CLI with a provided PHITS output file (or directory/input file) path and settings flags/options, or